ZebraDevs/Zebra-Iota-Edge-SDK/README.md

 Then open your browser on `http://localhost:5001` for the Holder App, `http://localhost:5002` for the Verifier App, and `http://localhost:5003` for the Device ID App.

 The applications are optimized for working with the native scanning capabilities of Zebra devices (Camera Scanner or 2D Barcode Scanner).
 However you can also use a regular Android's device camera or PC camera provided it has a good resolution.

+## Tutorial

+To gain a better understanding, an in depth tutorial is available on the [IOTA Wiki](https://wiki.iota.org/zebra-iota-edge-sdk/tutorials/zebra-iota-edge-sdk/zebra-iota-edge-sdk-101-tutorial).

 ## Supporting the project